bmevada/Weather-Forecast-Dashboard/README.md

 Week 6: Weather Dashboard - Using Server-Side APIs

 ## Weather Dashboard
-A weather forecast dashboard application has been created to allow the user to view the current weather conditions of the given city and also the future
+A weather forecast dashboard application has been created to allow the user to view the current weather conditions of the given city and also the future.

-This app runs in the browser and feature dynamically updated HTML, JavaScript, CSS powered by jQuery, Bootstrap and Moment JS.
+This app runs in the browser and feature dynamically updated HTML, JavaScript, CSS powered by jQuery, Bootstrap, Moment JS and Server-side API - OpenWeather.
 It is a clean and polished, responsive user interface that adapts to multiple screen sizes and responds to user interface.

 ## Deployed Website